meiguiz/SSDC-Grasp/README.md

 ### Train

-To train DCNet on the TranscCG dataset.
+To train DCNet on the TransCG dataset.
 ```
 $ python train.py --cfg [Configuration File]
 ```